josefigueredo/webcam_overlay/README.md

 - Right button single click cycles the webcam sources
 - Middle button single click toggles black and white

+### Keyboard actions

+- ESC key will ask you if you want to exit or not

 ## Dependencies

 - Computer Vision